esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 :::challenge

-## Exercise 4: Receiving the initial state and keeping track of time
+## Challenge 4: Receiving the initial state and keeping track of time

 Where previously we had received `initial_state` from the function call, we now want to get it through a libmuscle message.
 Add statements to receive a message on the `initial_state` port and store the `data` and `timestamp` attributes in an appropriate place.